CoderDennis/decorum/notes.md

 - [x] Run the test body N times looking for initial failures.
 N is how many items we take from the generator.
 N should be configurable, but start with 100.

+- [ ] Implement other basic generators such as `atom`, `binary`, `string`, etc.

 - [ ] Add a `zip/1` function that takes a list of generators and emits a tuple with each of their values.
 It's essentially the same as `Enum.zip/1` but for Decorum generators.
+It looks like StreamData has a generator named `tuple` which does this with a tuple of generators as its input.

 - [ ] Add configuration option for how many times to run the test body.

+- [ ] Add the concept of generation size and re-sizing from StreamData?

 - [ ] Rename PRNG module to Random?
 I don’t love the name PRNG.